tatianex/flutter_udemy/dice_roller/README.md

 # flutter_udemy

-This is the first app created in the Udemy course
+The dice_roller is the first app created in the Udemy course

 Flutter & Dart - The Complete Guide [2024 Edition]
 A Complete Guide to the Flutter SDK &amp; Flutter Framework for building native iOS and Android apps